modenaxe/msk-STAPLE/README.md

 | Foot Phalanges       | toes            | TBA                     | TBA |

-# Requirements
+## Requirements
-Requires:
-* MATLAB 2017a or more recent
+* MATLAB v2018b or more recent
-* OpenSim v4.0 or higher
+* OpenSim v4.0 or higher, downloadable from this [website](https://simtk.org/projects/opensim)

-# Test geometries
+## Preliminary settings
+* You should ensure that the OpenSim Application Programming Interface (API) for MATLAB are installed and working.
+* Add the `STAPLE` folder to your MATLAB path.

+## Bone Geometries For Testing and Examples
 Test geometries are available in the "test_geometries" directory:
 * LHDL
 * TLEM2 (MRI)